Concept of the RWTH U3 Groups

 The city of Aachen constitution determines the requirements for funding and the amount of parent fees for child supervision for children under three years within the framework of the Kinderbildungsgesetz KiBiz.

 Parents pay a fee to the Youth Welfare Office depending on their income and number of supervision hours booked.
 Correspondingly, children are funded throguh the youth welfare offices of the respective municipality.
-Only the cost of food for the child – amounting to 30 euros per month, or 35 euros per month for those with on a 45-hour daycare package – is currently paid directly to the daycare provider.
+The cost for food of currently 540 euros per month – or 545 euros in the case of 43 hours of childcare – is paid directly to the daycare providers.